So why is Sinéad O’Connor’s I Do Not Want What I Haven’t Got on this best 1,000 albums ever thing?

 Pop culture stuff that’s somehow related to Sinéad O’Connor’s I Do Not Want What I Haven’t Got

-When I started doing research for I Do Not Want What I Haven’t Got, my memory got jumbled, thinking that the infamous incident in which O’Connor rips up a picture of the pope during a Saturday Night Live appearance (her final one, as it turns out) was during a performance of “Nothing Compares 2 You.”
+When I started doing research for I Do Not Want What I Haven’t Got, my memory got jumbled, thinking that the infamous incident in which O’Connor rips up a picture of the Pope during a Saturday Night Live appearance (her final appearance, as it turns out) was during a performance of “Nothing Compares 2 You.”

 In fact, though, that incident occurred a few years after that song was released, in 1992.
 O’Connor’s explanation for the unvetted performance art: “she was making a statement against child abuse and allegations that would rock the Roman Catholic Church nearly 10 years later.”